phamtrongsang11/TeamChat-React/README.md

 ## Demo (You can access demo by bellow link)
 - https://teamchat-react.netlify.app/
-- After login type this link server invite : https://teamchat-react.netlify.app/invite/d1209332-c0f6-4f05-a2c5-b34e88cdf8b2 for easy join server and demo function
+- After login type this link server invite: https://teamchat-react.netlify.app/invite/d1209332-c0f6-4f05-a2c5-b34e88cdf8b2 for easy join server and demo function

 ## Geting start
 To run the app, simply do: